 Prescription for Picking Up Your (Psoriasis) Meds

-I first began to order my own medication refills as a child.
+I first began to order my medication refills as a child.
 My parents trained me to call the pharmacy to request more medicine.
-Back then the pharmacies still filled prescriptions in drawers that reminded me of the card catalog drawers in libraries.
+Back then, the pharmacies still filled prescriptions in drawers that reminded me of the card catalog drawers in libraries.

 Sometimes the medications cost more than we thought.
 Other times the order needed a special authorization that the pharmacy forgot to mention.
 It took a few extra days for scrips that required mixing, such as coal tar mixed into an ointment.

 Many different scenarios play out in this process that begins with a doctor writing a prescription.
 Through my experiences with getting medications, over the years I’ve catalogued some tips that can help you get the right medication, at the right price, in a timely manner.

 I’ve had doctors who are great communicators.
 They explain every last detail regarding the medication they are prescribing to me, including how much to apply or use, when, what side effects to look out for, etc.

 Asking questions before you leave the doctor’s office is a great way to ensure you understand exactly what to expect when taking a medication.

-Go Over the Directions with the Pharmacist
+Go over the directions with the pharmacist

-It can also provide any additional information I may have missed at my appointment such as potential side effects or whether to take a medication on a full or empty stomach.
+It can also provide any additional information I may have missed at my appointment, such as potential side effects or whether to take a medication on a full or empty stomach.

-Know the Cost of Your Medications
+Know the cost of your medications

 Recently the pharmacy clerk asked for over three hundred dollars for one of my psoriasis systemic medications.
-The previous time it was a five dollars co-pay according to my insurance plan.
+The last time it was a five-dollar co-pay according to my insurance plan.

+I found out the brand-name version of the pills cost much more since the doctor did not mark “brand name only” on the prescription.
 Instead of immediately paying whatever the charge, I politely asked why it cost so much more.

-I found out the brand name version of the pills cost much more since the doctor did not mark “brand name only” on the prescription.
 A quick call to the doctor cleared up the discrepancy, saving me hundreds of dollars.

 You can save money, and misunderstanding, if you pay attention to how much medications should cost.
 I check my medical insurance’s prescription price structure annually when it renews to catch any changes.
-When surprises arise at the pharmacy I can ask the right questions to get the correct price.
+When surprises arise at the pharmacy, I can ask the right questions to get the correct price.

 The pharmacist told me I could call the pharmaceutical company to ask for assistance on that high co-pay.
-Turns out they offered to cover most of my cost for the medication each month since I qualify for the assistance.
+They offered to cover most of my cost for the medication each month since I qualify for the help.
 Some restrictions do apply, but it doesn’t hurt to ask.

 If you need help with paying for medications, the National Psoriasis Foundation provides resources to help patients navigate help to pay for treatments.

 With my relatively new job came a new insurance company and system.
-I was shocked when I found out that insurance wouldn’t pay for the full dose of my medication after six months.
+I was shocked when I found out that insurance wouldn’t pay for the total dose of my medication after six months.

 Finally, if something doesn’t feel right about the medication when you pick it up, you can always refuse to pay for it at that time.
-My pharmacy will hold the medication as I make a phone call or return the next day.
+My pharmacy will hold the medicine as I make a phone call or return the next day.

-The pharmacy can also help make calls to clarify costs, quantities, etc. With a little diligence, you can successfully pick up the right medication for the right price when you go to the pharmacy.
+The pharmacy can also help make calls to clarify costs, quantities, etc. With a bit of diligence, you can successfully pick up the proper medication for the right price when you go to the pharmacy.